 Each classroom follows their own daily schedule, which is posted outside of the room as they change seasonally.
 Consistent, predictable routines help young children understand their environment and feel secure.
 A regular routine enables children to reduce anxiety by knowing what is coming next.
 A well-planned routine will also help encourage a child’s positive behaviour by meeting their basic needs for eating, sleeping, active and quiet play, time alone, and time with other children.

 Our Infant daily schedule is set up on an individual basis, according to the schedule provided by the parent to Vincent Massey.
 Our daily schedule is carefully designed to promote children's learning and development through a balance of child-led and teacher-planned educational, stimulating and exciting activities.

-Infants follow their own individualized schedule.
-Toddler and preschool students are encouraged to rest for at least one hour.
+Infants follow their own individualized schedules.
+Toddler and Prekindergarten students are encouraged to rest for at least one hour.
 Quiet activities are programmed for children who are unable to rest.
 Naptime is approximately two hours in length.

-Yes, Vincent Massey is catered by Food for Tots.
-Food for Tots is a leading children’s caterer, who provides high quality meals and snacks for children attending child care and schools.
+Yes, VMA is catered by Real Food for Real Kids.
+RFRK is a leading children’s caterer, who provides high-quality meals and snacks for children attending child care and schools.
 A hot, nutritious lunch is provided as well as two well-balanced snacks every day.
-We are a nut, pork, and shellfish free facility.
+We are a nut, pork, and shellfish-free facility.
 Alternative food choices are available to those children with other food allergies and/or restrictions.
-Our menus are reviewed annually through a registered dietician based on the Canada Food guide and the provincial Child Care and Early Years Act.
+Our menus are reviewed annually through a registered dietician based on the Canada Food Guide and the provincial Child Care and Early Years Act.

-Vincent Massey does not allow outside food to be brought into the school.
-Exposure to certain foods is a life threatening issue for some our students.
+VMA does not allow outside food to be brought into the school.
+Exposure to certain foods is a life-threatening issue for some of our students.